AgusM01/Sleeping-Barber-Problem/README.md

-# Sleeping-Barber-Problem
+# Sleeping-Barber-Problem-Plus
-Sleeping Barber Problem proposed by Dijkstra in 1965 coded in C.
+Sleeping Barber Problem proposed by Dijkstra in 1965 coded in C and taking into account the order of arrival of the clients.

 # Problem statement
 Imagine a hypothetical barbershop with one barber, one barber chair, and a waiting room with n chairs (n may be 0) for waiting customers.
 The following rules apply: